Skill Demand Index

 Which roles need Emerging Companies most:

-Marketing positions drive 50% of demand.
-Other also frequently list Emerging Companies as a requirement.
-Skills commonly paired with Emerging Companies include Organizational Skills.
+Other positions drive 100% of demand.
+Skills commonly paired with Emerging Companies include Venture Capital and M&A.

 Depth Level Distribution